ThatAuskeGuy/Taco-Bell-Survey/README.md

 to your own name and number.
 Just make sure they are both strings, and that the phone number **HAS** the dashes.
 Which brings up a good point, type the information in **EXACTLY AS SHOWN!** The program uses the split function to get the required information where it needs to go.

-**Finally**, feel free to use this as a model for how to write your own survey taker.
+**Finally**, feel free to use this as a model for how to write your own survey bots.
 I found that there are a few surveys that use similar question ids, so you might get lucky and only have to change a few lines or variables.